mstefferson/HydroGel/README.md

 2) Edit parameters in initParams.
 And save

-3) Run the code: runHydroGel
+3) Run the code: runHydrogel

 4) Outputs placed in a directory in ./runfiles